albertog3410/sep10-freedom-project/blog/entry06.md

  <p>This piece of hardware is responsible for processing vast amounts of graphical data in a computer</p>
 </div>
 ```
 I was confused as to why this issue was occuring, that was when I asked Mr.Mueller after class about the issue, and he said that implementing a `../` <strong>was not necessary</strong> because my webpages are already on the main of of my repo.
-Which means that I did not need to go up one directory.
+Which means that I did not need to go up one directory to find the images I need to put in my website.

+### EDP

 [Previous](entry05.md) | [Next](entry07.md)